almachelouche/middleman/content/email/IN/prospect/017/figo&aspire_kerala_UP.md

         7. Colors are indicative only and may vary due to printing constraints.
 Accessories shown may not be part of standard fitment.
         <br />
         <br />
-        7.Ford India reserve the right to cancel, terminate or suspend this offer at any time during the campaign period without any prior notice.
-For more information, please contact a Ford dealer.
+        8. Ford India reserve the right to cancel, terminate or suspend this offer at any time during the campaign period without any prior notice.
+For more information, please contact a Ford dealer.'''
-       '''

 [[module]]
 path='email_modules/footer/in/online'
 color='white'